-After a couple of gates, we entered a sheep pasture.
-Walkers leashed their dogs and the boys enjoyed seeing the lambs, now as big as their shorn mothers.
-(When you first approach a flock of sheep, if you can do a passable “Baaaa!”, quite often you’ll get one of the sheep replying.
-It’s a handy mum-skill.)
+After a couple of gates, we entered the sheep pastures, where walkers have to leash their dogs.
+The boys enjoyed seeing the lambs, now as big as their shorn mothers.
+(When you first approach a flock of sheep, if you can do a passable “Baaaa!”, quite often one will reply.)

 The path follows a gentle incline, then at two miles cuts under the railway a few hundred yards before the Halfway House café.
 By now, Youngest’s late night (*rolls eyes*) was catching up with him so a hot chocolate was very welcome.

 We sat on the rocks overlooking the valley and ate cupcakes and brownies.
 Eldest found the scenery stunning, and talked of adventures.
 He will make stories out of this.

 Middlest daydreamed, my little hill runner who loped along on the rocks beside the path, pausing to wait for us now and again.
 He runs mountains like they were made for his feet.

 Youngest perked up after a rest and was happy to examine the rocks beneath our feet over the next mile or so, calling out dinosaurs, eagles, and dragons.
 I wanted to tell him not to zigzag, to walk straight and shorten the journey to be less tired, but I didn’t; I brought them here to find their own way, as much as is safe.

 Up here, they’ll learn a lot about themselves.

 That’s one of the reasons I brought them.